Some 5,000 years ago in India, The Bhagavad-gita was born and then came Yoga…

 Imagine Yoga as a tree trunk, and the tree trunk has 8 big branches (limbs), Meditation is 1 limb.

-Notice too how a tree has roots, yoga connects you to the roots, actually the meaning of yoga is ‘unity’ connecting you to all universe.
+Notice too how a tree has roots, yoga connects you to the roots, actually the meaning of yoga is ‘unity or union’ connecting you to all universe.

 Going to the root takes longer, but lasts longer.

 For one to ‘Meditate’ you need not speak sanskrit, or be Indian, or follow the Hindu faith for that matter.
 Not every Indian person meditates and not every Indian is a Hindu.
 Yoga is not a religion, it is a lifestyle one adopts.

 Any one person can practice meditation, if they want to.

 If you’re thinking about practicing Meditation, or Yoga, I have a few things to say..

 Yoga is a habitual lifestyle that one adopts.
 Just because 1 attends a yoga class once per week, does not make someone a Yogi.
 Yoga is a disciplined way of life, with 8 limbs, a true and disciplined Yogi lives life fulfilling all 8 limbs.